wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a target="_blank" href="https://docs.aws.amazon.com/msk/latest/developerguide/what-is-msk.html><img align="right" width="100" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390286/aws-icons/Amazon-Timestream.png>Amazon MSK (Managed Stream for Kafka)</a> is a serverless web app that runs Kafka.

-14.  ???
-AWS Glue is a serverless data integration service that makes it easy to discover properties (schema), transform, prepare, and combine data for analytics, app and API development, and machine learning.
+14.  <strong>AWS Glue</strong> is a serverless data integration service that makes it easy to discover properties (schema), transform, prepare, and combine data for analytics, app and API development, and machine learning.
+Glue creates a <strong>centralized Data Catalog</strong> that forms the basis to visually create, run, and monitor pipelines for several workloads and types.

-    <a target="_blank" href="https://aws.amazon.com/emr/serverless/">Amazon EMR serverless</a> was released in November 2021 for petabyte-scale analytics processing.
+15. Some Athena users have migrated from EMR to Glue for ETL processing because Athena can also access <strong>AWS Glue Catalogs</strong> also stored in a serverless architecture.

-    EMR costs around $14-16 per day while AWS Glue costs around $21 per day.
+    ### ETL vs ELT

-    Although EMR requires customer operations attention to setup and scale versus Glue's serverless platform, EMR provides quicker start times.
-EMR has a wider range of server sizes.
+    ETL (Extract, Transform, Load) is the traditional approach to arranging data for storage and analytics.
+This approach emerged at a time when disk space was more expensive and took time to obtain.
+So the "Transform" part meant stripping out data not of immediate interest.

-15. Some Athena users have migrated from EMR to Glue for ETL processing because Athena can also access <strong>AWS Glue Catalogs</strong> also in a serverless architecture.
-Glue creates a centralized Data Catalog which it can visually create, run, and monitor ETL (extract, transform, and load) and ELT pipelines for several workloads and types.
+    ELT (Extract, Load, Transform) is a more modern approach that uses more storage because data is stored in an unredacted form for transformation later.
+This enables retrospect analysis of attributes not considered previously.

 1. Glue Crawler ...